LucaOonk/Ekahau-Visualization-Template-Generator/README.md

 For more information on where to use the output in your template visit: https://support.ekahau.com/hc/en-us/sections/115001529668-Template-Reporting

-You can download the MacOS executable by downloading this project and by going to the Releases folder.

 Disclaimer: I am not in any way affiliated with Ekahau.
-I created ths software just to make the creation of Word Templates much easier and more reliable.
+I created this software just to make the creation of Word Templates much easier and more reliable.

 Buy me a coffee [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/lucaoonk)